phildeemed56/Java-Projects/Office of Academic Affairs: Grade Point Average Calculator/README.md

 **Office of Academic Affairs: Grade Point Average Calculator**

 Welcome to the Grade Point Average (GPA) Calculator developed by the Department of Academic Affairs.
-This tool is specifically designed to assist our students in efficiently calculating their GPAs based on the courses they have completed.
+This tool, programmed in Java, is specifically designed to assist our students in efficiently calculating their GPAs based on the courses they have completed.

 **How to Utilize:**